chaoss/metrics/2_Growth-Maturity-Decline.md

 ## Community Growth

-Goal: Describe the goal of the sub-category here
+Goal: Identify the size of the project community and whether it's growing, shrinking, or staying the same.

 Name | Quesiton
 --- | ---